HassanSherwani/Deployment_Gui/README.md

 # Deployment_Gui
-Extracting information from flask web service using aws-EC2 instance
+Extracting information from flask web service using aws-EC2 instance.
+We have used nginx and gunicorn